HaroldF415/my_testing_app/readme.md

 <strong>Concurrent</strong> - Existing, happening, or done at the same time.

 <strong>Pivotal</strong> - Of crucial importance in relation to the development or success of something else.

+<strong>Schema</strong> - A representation of a plan or theory in the form of an outline or model.